alexyakunin/BoardGames/README.md

 - User profile page, where you can edit your user name, add MS/GitHub accounts, see all browser sessions, "kick" some of them or sign out from all of them.
+- Web API - it's used when the sample works in Blazor WASM mode, so whatever UI can do is available there too.

 Finally, the sample supports both both Blazor Server and Blazor WebAssembly modes.